-B. Quizzes 20 percent
+B. Quizzes

-Quizzes consist of the chapter quizzes from the Whiston textbook.
+Quizzes consist of the chapter quizzes from the Heppner textbook.
 You are expected to complete each quiz as you finish reading a chapter.
-They are due at the end of the module in which they are contained.
-Because you have at least a week to complete quizzes, I will not re-open quizzes after the due date has passed.
-The quizzes are open-book.
+The quiz on the reading is due on Tuesday the week after the reading is assigned by class time (5:00 p.m.
+Central Time).
+The system will lock quizzes at that time, which means that incomplete quizzes will be submitted automatically.
+Because you have at least a week to complete each quiz, I will not re-open quizzes after the due date has passed.